Stuart Forster looks at veganism and Veganuary during an interview with Day Radley, a vegan chef.

 “Being inspired to start exploring vegan food was like the moment in the Wizard of Oz when it goes from black and white to colour.
 When you’re stuck in a rut with your diet you do the same thing again and again.
 When you become vegan you explore and you do become creative,” said the personal chef.

 “Nowadays there are so many free resources to people for people.
-There are blogs that you can access loads of different types of recipes.
+There are blogs where you can access loads of different types of recipes.
 There’s lots on Instagram as well.
 I encourage people to play and to really enjoy being creative,” she added.

 So, how valid are my concerns about travelling and veganism?